 - The surgical team will monitor your vital signs and other critical body functions.
-This occurs throughout the procedure and during your recovery until you are alert, breathing effectively, and all vital signs are stabilized.
+This occurs throughout surgery and recovery until you are alert, breathing effectively, and vital signs are stable.

 What are the risks and potential complications of gastric bypass?

-Any surgical procedure involves risks and the possibility of complications which may become serious and life threatening in some cases.
-Complications can develop during the procedure or throughout your recovery.
+As with all surgeries, gastric bypass involves risks and the possible complications.
+Complications may become serious and life threatening in some cases.
+Complications can develop during surgery or recovery.

 General risks of surgery

 The general risks of surgery include:

 - Anesthesia reaction, such as an allergic reaction and problems with breathing